-Unit holder requirements Listing mandatory FIP: less than 50 members that are not "members of the same family" (those who maintain among them a certain degree of consanguinity or affinity relationship, and entities directly or indirectly controlled by each of those people) FI: at least 50 members or one institutional investor.
-No
+Unit holder requirements Listing mandatory FIP: less than 50 members that are not 'members of the same family' (those who maintain among them a certain degree of consanguinity or affinity relationship, and entities directly or indirectly controlled by each of those people) FI: at least 50 members or one institutional investor No

 FIP cannot have 50 or more members.
-If a FIP reaches 50 or more members, it will be treated as a FI and subject to the same rules and requirements set for FI.
-On the other hand, after a year from the commencement of the fund's operations, the FIP must be held by at least four unrelated Unit Holders and none of them must held participation lower than 10%.
-Furthermore, the Investment Fund Manager and/ or its related parties can not hold more that 20% of the FIP's equity.
-The foregoing applies unless an institutional investor is member of the fund with more than 50% of the quotas issued by the FIP.
+If a FIP reaches 50 or more members, it will be treated as an FI and subject to the same rules and requirements set for FI.
+On the other hand, after a year from the

-The requirement for FI is that after one year from the approval by the Chilean Securities Commission of the FI's internal regulations, the FI must permanently have at least 50 members unless an institutional investor is member of the fund.
+The requirement for FI is that after one year from the approval by the Chilean Securities Commission of the FI's internal regulations, the FI must permanently have at least 50 members unless an institutional investor is a member of the Fund.
 In the latter case, just a single institutional investor is required.

-With regards to the FI, the Investment Fund Manager, persons or entities related to it and employees of the managing entity may not own, either individually or considered together, more than 35% of the units of the fund that it manages.
-Any amount owned in excess of 35% would not have any voting rights in the fund's unit holders' meetings.
-They would be required to dispose of their excess units within the term set by the Chilean SVS and may be subject to administrative penalties imposed by the Chilean SVS.
+With regards to the FI, the Investment Fund Manager, along with persons or entities related to it and employees of the managing entity may not own individually or considered together more than 35% of the units of the Fund that it manages.
+Any amount owned in excess of 35% would not have any voting rights in the Fund's unit holders' meetings.
+They would be required to dispose of their excess units within the term set by the Chilean CMF and may be subject to administrative penalties imposed by the Chilean CMF.

-FIP and FI cannot conduct operations between themselves unless managed by unrelated entities
+FIP and FI cannot conduct operations between themselves unless managed by unrelated entities.

-In case of FI, the Fund Manager will be responsible for the custody and maintenance of a participation quotas registry, which in turn has to comply with the SVS instructions.
+In case of FI, the Fund Manager will be responsible for the custody and maintenance of a participation quotas registry, which in turn has to comply with the CMF instructions.

-- Real estate.
+- Real estate

-- Water Rights.
+- Water rights

-- Vehicles of any kind.
+- Vehicles of any kind

-- Mining properties.
+- Mining properties

 - Directly perform productive activities